FlipByBlink/TapWeight/README.md

 - All feature is free.

-- Rarely appear AD banner of app by TapWeight developer.
+- AD banner of apps by TapWeight developer.

 ==== Japanese(native) Description ====